Disability Theology

 Medi Ann Volpe

-Theologians have considered the significance of disability and developed pastoral responses to it since the patristic period, although the discourse only came to be called ‘disability theology’ following the publication of Nancy Eiesland’s The Disabled God: Toward a Liberatory Theology of Disability in 1994.
-Theological reflection on disability precedes Eiesland’s book, however: William Gaventa and Stanley Hauerwas began to draw attention to disability in relation to spirituality and ethics, respectively, in the late 1970s.
-Both pioneered theological reflection with regard to what we now term ‘intellectual’ or ‘developmental’ disabilities.
-Parallel to Hauerwas and Gaventa’s work, catechists, clergy, liturgists, and theologians in the Catholic Church were writing about how to include people with intellectual disabilities in the celebration of the sacraments.
-Since the 1990s, the scope of the field has broadened to include biblical studies and historical theology and brought issues relating to disability to bear on the breadth of Christian doctrine.
+Disability theology is a field of study that addresses various theological questions in relation to, and through the lens of, disability.
+Christian theologians have pondered the meaning of disability and developed pastoral responses to it since the patristic period, although the discourse only came to be called ‘disability theology’ following the publication of Nancy Eiesland’s The Disabled God: Toward a Liberatory Theology of Disability in 1994.
+William Gaventa and Stanley Hauerwas began to draw attention to disability in relation to spirituality and ethics, respectively, in the late 1970s.
+Both pioneered theological reflection with regard to developmental disability.
+Even before Hauerwas and Gaventa’s work, catechists, clergy, liturgists, and theologians in the Catholic Church were writing about celebrating the sacraments with people with intellectual disabilities, which involved sacramental preparation and faith formation more broadly.
+Since the 1990s, the scope of the field has widened to include biblical studies and historical theology and brought issues relating to disability to bear on the breadth of Christian doctrine.
 Nancy Eiesland’s 1994 book brought theology into conversation with disability studies, framing those with disabilities as a minority group.
 Contributions to the field since the mid-1990s have considered practical and theoretical challenges facing people with physical and intellectual disabilities in the church, including attitudes to cure, difficulties relating to inclusion, and the participation of cognitively impaired people in the liturgy.
+Theological reflection on disability has yielded fruitful insights of importance for other areas of theology.

 1 Introduction

 Disability theology responds to a broad and ever-widening field of questions and is of necessity an interdisciplinary enterprise.
 Despite the breadth of the range of issues, a handful of them form constellations into which the various questions can be gathered.
 In the first place are those that form a ‘theodicy’ constellation.
-Although theodicy is a modern enterprise (see, for example the article on the Problem of Evil’ in the Stanford Encyclopaedia of Philosophy), Job’s lament and the question Jesus’ disciples ask in John 9, ‘Who sinned?’ suggest that questions about why there is suffering in God’s good world began long before Hume formulated the question in its contemporary form.
+Although theodicy is a modern enterprise (see, for example, Tooley 2021), Job’s lament and the question Jesus’ disciples ask in John 9 – ‘Who sinned?’ – suggest that questions about why there is suffering in God’s good world began long before Hume formulated the question in its contemporary form.
 Indeed, John 9 has served as a key text for disability theology as it has developed.
 A second cluster of questions concern the nature of human perfection.
 If Jesus’ disciples are to ‘be perfect’, what does that mean for people with disabilities?
 Within this same constellation are questions about whether or how disabilities will persist in heaven.
 A third constellation is made up of questions relating to salvation.
 Jesus healed many people of illness and what we would now consider disabilities.
-What does that mean for Christians who live with disability and illness?
+What is the connection between Jesus’ healings and salvation?
+And what do those healings mean for Christians who live with disability and illness?

 2 Disability and theology